cdcabrera/js-simpleloadfile/README.md

 ###Known Issues

+Because of load times from other domains a slight rearrangement of load order can occur, especially if a combination of CSS and JS files is used.
+Continuing to look for a patch on this one...

 In testing IE8 there appeared a 5% failure rate on a battery of rapid refresh test loads.
 However, other factors could have played a role since the failure appeared inconsistently.